-For each software vendor or supplier, define what applications your organization uses, version numbers, and agreed proof of licence.
+For each software vendor or supplier, define what applications your organization uses, version numbers, and agreed proof of license.
 Ensure that your SAM scope is documented, approved, and agreed on so that there’s no confusion or potential for error.

 2. Supercharge Your SAM Policies, Processes, and Documentation